Skip to content Skip to sidebar Skip to footer

 Self-Injury & Lip Picking

-Lip-picking can become a tough cycle, often linked to self-injury.
+Lip-picking can become a tough cycle to break out of, often linked to self-injury.
 Recognising the triggers, whether boredom, nervousness, or anxiety, is crucial.
-If you find that the habit persists during stressful times, it might indicate a form of self-injury that requires attention.
+If you find that the habit persists during periods of high stress, then this has become a coping mechanism.
+If it's happening all the time, then this semi-autonomous type of picking is even harder to break out of.

 What Does Self-Injury Mean?